uber-web/math.gl/modules/culling/docs/api-reference/oriented-bounding-box.md

 ### constructor

-- {Vector3} [center=Vector3.ZERO] The center of the box.
+- `center`=`Vector3.ZERO` The center of the box.
-- {Matrix3} [halfAxes=Matrix3.ZERO] The three orthogonal half-axes of the bounding box.
+- `halfAxes`=`Matrix3.ZERO` The three orthogonal half-axes of the bounding box.
 Equivalently, the transformation matrix, to rotate and scale a cube centered at the origin.

 ### clone() : OrientedBoundingBox

 Duplicates a OrientedBoundingBox instance.

-- `box` The bounding box to duplicate.
-- `result` The object onto which to store the result.
+Returns
-  @returns {OrientedBoundingBox} A new OrientedBoundingBox instance.
+- A new `OrientedBoundingBox` instance.

-### equals(left, right) : Boolean
+### equals(right: OrientedBoundingBox) : Boolean

 Compares the provided OrientedBoundingBox componentwise and returns `true` if they are equal, `false` otherwise.

-- left The first
-- right The second
+- `right` The second `OrientedBoundingBox`

+Returns
-returns `true` if left and right are equal, `false` otherwise.
+- `true` if left and right are equal, `false` otherwise.

 ### intersectPlane(plane : Plane) : INTERSECTION

 Determines which side of a plane the oriented bounding box is located.

-- `box` The oriented bounding box to test.
-- {Plane} plane The plane to test against.
+- `plane` The plane to test against.

 Returns
 - `INTERSECTION.INSIDE` if the entire box is on the side of the plane the normal is pointing